- Introduction

 Produce a map that uses a colour gradient to show Median Income in Canada by province.

-• One optional component to help your map would be to locate the Census Canada cartographic boundaries (left to your research to find).
-One note is due to the complexity of these boundaries any ArcGIS Pro takes about 2 minutes to draw the map with labeling enabled.
-If you go this route a possible solution is to manually label by adding text the same way you did the title on layout, using abbreviations can also help to keep the map clean.
+- Due to the complexity of the Canadian boundaries, ArcGIS Pro can take several minutes to draw the map once you enable labeling.
+If this is proving to be a challenge, one possible solution is to manually label each province by adding text the same way you do the title in the Layout panel.
+Using abbreviations can also help to keep the map clean.

 2. Heat Map of Peru Seismic Events

-Add this data to a new map by inserting a New Map (button next to inserting a New Layout in the Insert tab on the ribbon).
+Add this data to a new map by inserting a New Map (button next to inserting a New Layout in the Insert tab on the ribbon), or start a new project file.

 You can use the official projection in Peru (WGS 1984 UTM 18S).
 After adding eventos_sismicos.shp, right click on the Map and go to Properties/Coordinate systems.
 Select the projection from the shapefile.

-Produce a heat map of the Seismic events in Peru.
-Map elements should include a legend showing the intensity scale (not absolute values, so labeling high and low would be appropriate).
-You may choose to use Magnitude as the weight (as we used count for crashes), however, your title should reflect this choice (are you mapping frequency of events, or total activity?).
+Produce a heat map of seismic events in Peru.
+Map elements should include a legend showing the intensity scale.
+These are not absolute values, so labeling ‘high’ and ‘low’ would be appropriate.
+You have the option (not mandatory) to choose to use Magnitude as the weight (as we used count for crashes), however, you should be certain you understand what your map is displaying should you do this, and your title should reflect this choice (are you mapping frequency of events, or total activity?).